open-science-uppsala/open_science_uppsala/events/20240315_osu/README.md

 #### English

-Friday 15th March 16:15-17:00 OSU leads a discussion about the Swedish Royal Library's proposition for national guidelines on Open Science.
+Friday 15th March 16:15-17:00 OSU leads a discussion about the Swedish Royal Library's natio­nal guide­li­nes for promoting open science.

-On October 3rd, the Swedish Royal Library proposed national guidelines on Open Science after which 69 responses have been collected, which will result in final guidelines on January 15th.
+On January 15th the natio­nal guide­li­nes for promoting open science in Sweden came out and can be found at https://www.kb.se/samverkan-och-utveckling/nytt-fran-kb/nyheter-samverkan-och-utveckling/2024-01-15-national-guidelines-for-promoting-open-science-in-sweden.html .
+For now, these guidelines are published in Swedish only.
-At this OSU event, we'll discuss the original guidelines, some of the responses and the final document.
+At this OSU event, we'll translate and discuss these guidelines.

 Open Science Uppsala is the local Open Science group, where one discusses about -duh!- Open Science.